tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_4.md

 There's a pause, and then the sound of my mother's voice in the background, her tone anxious.

 "What’s happening, Ash?"
 My father's voice is back, firmer this time.
-"Is this about Kira and Xuan?"

 “I can't explain right now, but trust me.
 You’re not safe,” I say.
 “I’ll be there soon."